-We do support ventures to identify customers and make sales, and we can support ventures to access other sources of finance, whether through loans, grants or equity investment (angel and VC).
+We do support ventures to identify customers and make sales, and we can support ventures to access other sources of finance, whether through loans, grants or equity investment (angel and venture capital).
 We can do this by helping with the financial modelling necessary for raising finance, and by introducing you to the right people.

 There’s a wide range of finance options available to social entrepreneurs.
-We’ll help you figure out whether external finance is something you need and can connect you to potential investors, grant-making bodies, lenders and others.
+We’ll help you figure out whether external finance is something you need and can connect you to potential investors, grant-making bodies, lenders, and others.

 We also have specific agreements with two partners that are available to ventures supported by us.

-This particular investment is only available to students, staff or alumni of the University of Cambridge.
+This particular investment is only available to students, staff, or alumni of the University of Cambridge.